wasartin/bash/README.md

 #!/bin/bash
 while [ $# -gt 0 ]; do
       echo Hello, $1
-      shift #consume arguments. you are shfting right done
+      shift #consume arguments.
+This shifts right through the args done
 ```
 ### Args with For Loop